lfit/releng-global-jjb/docs/jjb/lf-docker-jobs.rst

         (default: 10)

     :gerrit_verify_triggers: Override Gerrit Triggers.
-    :gerrit_trigger_file_paths: Override file paths which can be used to filter which file modifications will trigger a build.
+    :gerrit_trigger_file_paths: Override Gerrit file paths which can be used to filter which file modifications will trigger a build.
+    :github_included_regions: Override Github file paths which can be used to filter which file modifications will trigger a build;
+        must match parameter gerrit_trigger_file_paths

 container-tag.yaml example: